Skip to content

 Using the API

 Once you obtain the bearer token, you can use it to interact with further API commands.
 To do this, you must pass the token as an authorization header as part of a curl command.
-For example, the following request looks for the GET/ports API.
+For example, the following request looks for the GET/ports API using the bearer token obtained in the previous example.

 Example